daguilarm/belich-tables/docs/en/basics/columns.md

 # Columns

-Let's take a cloused look at the methods available for `\Daguilarm\LivewireTables\Views\Column::class`.
+Let's take a cloused look at the methods available for `\Daguilarm\BelichTables\Views\Column::class`.

 ## General methods